We invite you to be part of Friends of the Boundary Waters Wilderness’ continuing legacy of conservation at the edge of the Boundary Waters.

 South Kawishiwi River Conservation Property

-We are currently fundraising to raise a total of $850,000 to purchase over 360 acres of land along the South Kawishiwi River.
-This capital campaign has been jumpstarted with a generous donation of $250,000 from Elizabeth Crown and Bill Wallace.
+We are currently fundraising to raise a total of $550,000 to purchase over 360 acres of land along the South Kawishiwi River.

 You can be part of this!
 Leave a legacy and preserve this priceless wilderness in perpetuity.